hcr923fm/cupo-backup/README.md

 It's all Python, so no compilation required!
 Open a terminal, `cd` into your favourite directory and run:

-`git clone https://github.com/calmcl1/HCRBackup.git; cd HCRBackup`
+`git clone https://github.com/calmcl1/cupo-backup.git; cd cupo-backup`

 That's it!